psychemedia/storytelling-notes/and-the-girl-played-on.md

 He sent for Renelde, thinking not of what he might have done for her, but only of what she might do for him.
 And as she stood at the foot of his of his bed, he looked at her with a cold flash of fire in his eye, and he ordered her to go on spinning his shroud.

-Rendle looked at the Wolf, at the Count.
+Renelde looked at the Wolf, at the Count.

 "I made your wife a promise", she said, "that I would not spin again until my young man has returned".
 And with that, she turned, and left the room.